 - I wrote the classes exactly right; I just changed some method names.
 Why didn’t I get full points?

-- Is it an error to add extra methods to a class?
+- Is it an error to add extra methods or variables to a class?

 - I got full points for an assignment but I know my program works wrong on certain inputs.
 Will I lose points later?